neekeetab/CachingPlayerItem/README.md

 It's fine to start playing the item while it's downloading.

-So, minimal code required to play remote audio looks like this:
+So, minimal code required to play a remote audio looks like this:

 ```Swift
 import UIKit